 Loyalty programs are highly effective in increasing order frequency.
+There are many types of loyalty programs, but points programs are the most effective and flexible.
 They usually utilize a points system where customers receive reward points for making more purchases.
 These programs work because they focus on encouraging incremental spending.
 Customers will visit your store more and buy more if the incentives available are compelling enough for them.
 To achieve the most success with a loyalty program, the value of the rewards should tally with the needs of the customers and be clearly communicated.

 Use the repeat purchases booster to drastically increase order frequency

 Loyalty programs should be designed around valuable incentives and rewards that encourage customers to frequently visit your store and purchase more.
-The Liana loyalty and rewards program by Beans is built with the goal to help you maximize repeat purchases in your shop.
-If you are using Shopify or Woocommerce, or Bigcommerce you can install the app in your store in a couple of clicks.
-If you are using other e-commerce solutions you can get in touch with us for custom integration.
+The Beans loyalty and rewards program is built with the goal to help you maximize repeat purchases in your shop.
+If you are using Shopify, Woocommerce, or Bigcommerce you can install the app in your store in a couple of clicks.
+If you are using other ecommerce solutions you can get in touch with us for custom integration.
 Once you install the app in your store you will be able to choose specific rules on how you want to reward your customers.
-Just as a classic reward program would do, Liana rewards your customers for each purchase, thus incentivizing customers to come back to your shop.
+Just as a classic reward program would do, Beans rewards your customers for each purchase, thus incentivizing customers to come back to your shop.

 On top of that, the Beans loyalty and rewards program is designed with a repeat purchase’ rule that ensures that your customers are enticed to keep ordering.
 This rule allows you to offer extra reward points to customers who make repeated purchases within a specific timeframe.